Kyroline/azura-labs-test/README.md

 ![Screenshot of category list](https://drive.usercontent.google.com/download?id=1SH_aciMyUPKHXzIVzoyf2HrV9dIkgjmV)
  - View List Books (accessible in '/books')
 ![Screenshot of book list](https://drive.usercontent.google.com/download?id=1VE9zODP_pPyG6JOyPzfQCp5HSjHICLeY)
- - Filter List Books by Categories (accessible by the select box in '/books')
+ - Filter List Books by Categories (accessible by the select box in '/books' or '/admin/books')
- - Filter List Books by text that will search for Title, Author and Publisher (accessible by the search box in '/books')
+ - Filter List Books by text that will search for Title, Author and Publisher (accessible by the search box in '/books' or '/admin/books')
- - Filter List Books by Publication Date (accessible by the twin date input in '/books')
+ - Filter List Books by Publication Date (accessible by the twin date input in '/books' or '/admin/books')
 ![Screenshot of book list (admin)](https://drive.usercontent.google.com/download?id=1jecep_mmFepOkOY7juU1Na5UdVnADXRK)